jacobquirke/100-days-of-code/log.md

 **Today's Progress** More JavaScript it's coming out my eyeballs but I really need to get a stronger grasp of it.
 I need to git gud.

 **Thoughts** Definitely feel a coding fatigue but I know that I need to find projects to get involved in so I can feel that I can continue to achieve things.

+### Day 31: 3 November 2019: Sunday

+**Today's Progress** Genuinely believe I did nothing of value today.

+**Thoughts** Not a good day in the slightest.
+It's a point between wanting and habit.

+### Day 32: 4 November 2019: Monday

+**Today's Progress** Decided on working towards a meditation app.
+I can create a desktop app but need to become more fluent in JavaScript.

+**Thoughts** My aim is to create something, with ease, that I can feel proud of.
+I'm still checking in using templates but now I need to fully embracing building from scratch.